ceasermikes002/diabetes-predictor/README.md

-# Diabetes Predictor
+# GlucoSight

 ## Project Overview

-The Diabetes Predictor is a machine learning application that predicts the likelihood of diabetes based on several health metrics.
+GlucoSight is a machine learning application that predicts the likelihood of diabetes based on several health metrics.
 This project implements a Random Forest classifier trained on the Pima Indians Diabetes Database to provide accurate predictions and explanations of the factors contributing to those predictions.

 ## Table of Contents